artsafro/my/README.md

 # Texture Map Generator

 This repository contains a Tkinter-based GUI application for generating common texture maps (AO, Roughness, Normal, etc.) from source images.
-The interface uses themed widgets for a more modern look.
+The interface now features a dark theme and tabbed previews for a modern look.

 ## Structure